yuzhoumo/blog/content/posts/automate-everything/index.md

 export PATH="/opt/homebrew/bin:$PATH"
 ```

-Homebrew is painfully slow since it installs apps serially.
-We can parallelize downloads and installations using [pueue](https://github.com/Nukesor/pueue).
-Here's the basic structure we follow:
+My original script simply iterated through these lists and each package
+one after another, but this was rather slow.
+I ended up parallelizing downloads
+and installations using a neat tool called [pueue](https://github.com/Nukesor/pueue).
+Here's the basic structure I followed:

 ```sh
 # Cleanup function